Adam Zimmer

 Adam Zimmer (January 13, 1984 – October 31, 2022) was an American professional football coach in the National Football League (NFL).
 He was an assistant defensive backs coach and offensive analyst for the Cincinnati Bengals, assistant linebackers coach for the Kansas City Chiefs and New Orleans Saints, and linebackers coach and co-defensive coordinator for the Minnesota Vikings.
 Zimmer was the son of former Vikings head coach Mike Zimmer.

-Early years
+Early life

 Born in Ogden, Utah, on January 13, 1984, Zimmer grew up in Colleyville, Texas, and attended Heritage High School while his father Mike Zimmer was a defensive coach for the Dallas Cowboys.
 His grandfather Bill Zimmer coached football at Lockport Township High School for 35 years.
 By age 10, Zimmer knew that he wanted to follow his father's and grandfather's careers and become a football coach.

 Playing career

 Zimmer played for the Trinity University Tigers football team as a safety from 2002 to 2005, where he wore #28.